astrovishalthakur/MachineLearning/README.md

 This repo will be updated as new projects will be added.

-## For now, following models are here.
+## For now, following models/Topics are here.

 ### 1. KNNClassifier.
 ### 2. RecommenderSystem Using Cosine similarity.